bradchristie/taminations-flutter/assets/b1/courtesy_turn.md

 Right hands are placed according to the woman's choice.
 If she places her right hand behind her right hip, palm out, then the man places his right hand in hers without grasping it, leaving these hands available for the next call.
-If she uses her right hand to work her skirt, then the man places his right hand in the small of the back (i.e., in the center).
+If she uses her right hand to work her skirt, then the man places his right hand in the small of the back (that is, in the center).

 ### Comments